Evidence for profile changes in PSR J1713+0747 using the uGMRT: Acknowledgements

 \section{Acknowledgements}

+This work is carried out by InPTA, which is part of the International Pulsar Timing Array consortium.
 We thank the staff of the GMRT who made our observations possible.
 GMRT is run by the National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research.
 MPS acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 694745).
 BCJ, PR, AS, AG, SD, LD, and YG acknowledge the support of the Department of Atomic Energy, Government of India, under project identification \# RTI4002.
 BCJ and YG acknowledge support from the Department of Atomic Energy, Government of India, under project \# 12-R\&D-TFR-5.02-0700.
 AC acknowledge support from the Women’s Scientist scheme (WOS-A), Department of Science \& Technology, India.
 NDB acknowledge support from the Department of Science \& Technology, Government of India, grant SR/WOS-A/PM-1031/2014.
 SH is supported by JSPS KAKENHI Grant Number 20J20509.
 KT is partially supported by JSPS KAKENHI Grant Numbers 20H00180, 21H01130 and 21H04467, Bilateral Joint Research Projects of JSPS, and the ISM Cooperative Research Program (2021-ISMCRP-2017).
+We are grateful to the International Pulsar Timing Array consortium and the anonymous referee for useful feedback on the manuscript.